-“You hear about football being king,” says Reverend T. Wayne Price of First Baptist Church in Refugio.
+“You hear about football being king,” says the Rev. T. Wayne Price of First Baptist Church in Refugio.
 “Football literally is king in Refugio.”

 But 10 weeks ago, Hurricane Harvey churned through Texas, bringing record flooding to parts of the state.
 Refugio was hit particularly hard.
 The coastal town is just 25 miles inland from Rockport, where the hurricane made landfall in Texas.

 The town was battered by 140-mile-per-hour winds, driving rain and even tornados – and that was only the beginning.

 Like many Refugians, Jason Herring, head football coach for the Bobcats, was left scrambling after the storm – trying to find basic necessities like toothpaste and underwear while also trying to repair tattered roofs, replace blown-out windows and remove waterlogged sheetrock.

 “It’s a shame there’s not a manual for how to deal with the hurricane,” Herring says.
 “Because – I’m going to be honest with you – I’ve never been through one and the hurricane after the hurricane is 10 times worse than – a thousand times worse than – the hurricane itself.”

 So, Herring and the hurricane-ravaged town looked for redemption where they usually find it – football.

 “No amount of heartbreak can take this away.
 No storm can take this away,” Herring says.
 “This is what we do.
 This is who we are.
 This is what we know how to do.”

 Phones were down, power was spotty, and city and county leaders were dealing with problems they’d never encountered before.
 But as officials reset, contractors and volunteers from across Texas began pouring in to help with the cleanup.

 Mayor Wanda Dukes says that on-the-ground volunteer presence meant more than relief efforts from the federal government, which denied some Refugians' claims.